What is digital health management?

 Not all digital health management solutions are created equal.
 Some vendors are “full-service,” taking total responsibility for implementation and member relationship management.
 Other vendors offer more of a partnership, working with your health plan to offer consistent co-branding across the DHM platform and leaving you in control of your member relationships.

 It’s up to your team to decide which approach is best for your health plan.
-Here are additional features to consider when assessing digital health management platforms.
+Here are additional features to consider when you compare digital health management platforms.

 Comprehensive onboarding and support